 Check out the “walk score” before buying a condo.
 Those looking to be close to restaurants, scenic parks and entertainment venues may want to live close to the action.
 Condos close to a job location make for an easy commute.
 Before purchasing a condo, do not forget to reviewHOAfees and conditions.
 Fees may include basic utilities and trash removal, as well as other perks.
 Keep in mind there may be rules about pet ownership and the ability to sublease a space, especially as it relates to an Airbnb property.

 A condo is a great choice for single people, young couples and older couples looking to enjoy a relative maintenance free lifestyle.
 Condo living often featurescommon areas and amenitiesthat provide opportunities to meet people and form new friendships.
 Many owners like the option of walking to their favorite shops or nearby parks.
 All of these reasons make condominium living an appealing option for prospective buyers.

 Depending on the stage of your life, personal preferences and priorities, a condominium or a single- family home can be agreat investment.
 You can always sell (or rent) a condo or house and move to another residential option later on.
 Many single people, couples, families and retirees live in either condos or single-family homes.
 Walk around the community and check out the demographics to find a community that best suits your preferences, and you’re bound to find the perfect location before long.

-(Editor's note: This blog was originally published in August of 2019.
-It has been updated to reflect new information and trends).
+(Editor’s Note: This post was originally published in January of 2019 and has been updated for accuracy).